Features Pricing Docs Blog Try Demo Log In Sign Up

 app.listen(3000);

 Now the main part.
-We have the template URL.
-We need to turn it into a PNG image.
+We have the template URL, and we need to turn it into a PNG image.

 &width=1200\